Amblyopia. What Is It?

 Normally the images sent by each eye to the brain are identical.
 When they differ, double vision occurs.
 Rather than go through life with double vision, the brain soon learns to ignore the image sent by one eye and "sees" only with the good eye.
 The eye that is ignored becomes weaker from disuse.

 The amblyopic eye is never blind in the sense of being entirely without sight.
 Amblyopia affects only the central vision of the affected eye.
 Peripheral awareness will remain.

 Amblyopia is usually accompanied by either crossed-eyes or a large difference in the refractive error between the two eyes.
-A child may also exhibit noticeable favoring of one eye and may have a tendency to bump into objects on one particular side.
+A child may also exhibit noticeable favouring of one eye and may have a tendency to bump into objects on one particular side.

-A comprehensive optometric examination can determine the presence of amblyopia. the earlier it is diagnosed, the greater the chance for a complete recovery.
+A comprehensive optometric examination can determine the presence of amblyopia.
+The earlier it is diagnosed, the greater the chance for a complete recovery.
 That is why it is important to have your child's vision examined before the age of three and again when entering school.
-Since amblyopia occurs only in one eye, the good eye does all the clear seeing and the individual is generally unaware of the condition.
+Since amblyopia occurs only in one eye, the good eye does all the clear seeing, and the individual is generally unaware of the condition.

 Corrective lenses, prisms, contact lenses and/or vision therapy are often used to treat amblyopia.
 In less developed cases, patching the good eye often stimulates and strengthens the amblyopic eye.
 In more advanced situations, other vision therapy techniques are used.

 The vision of an amblyopic eye typically does not get worse, but the brain simply pays less and less attention to the images sent by the amblyopic eye.
 Eventually, the condition stabilizes, and the eye becomes virtually unused.
 Since it is quite difficult to correct amblyopia, early detection and treatment are extremely important.